OSE PhD Core Academic Performance and Presentation Requirements (2nd Year Talks)

 1. Describe ongoing research directions/approaches that may address the identified challenges and help to answer the remaining research questions.

-The August 2024 presentations sign-up deadline is Monday, July 22, 2024.
-If you want to present this fall, then please send an email to Doris Williams at dwillia2@unm.edu.
+The January 2025 presentations sign-up deadline is Monday, January 3, 2025.
+If you want to present this spring, then please send an email to Doris Williams at dwillia2@unm.edu.

-The presentations for the Fall 2024 term will take place on Monday, August 12, 2024 from noon to 3:00 PM.
-We will provide lunch for all attendees.
-In the future, we will have more information on signing-up for a 20-minute slot.
+We will announce the presentation date when we return from winter break in January 2025.
+Also, in the future, we will have more information on signing-up for a 20-minute slot.
 For any questions regarding the Research Presentation, then please contact Doris Williams at dwillia2@unm.edu.